-They are not harmful to humans, as they possess no venom, and do not usually bite.
-They feast upon rodents and mostly keep to their own devices.
+They are not harmful to humans as they possess no venom and do not usually bite.
+They feast upon rodents and mostly prefer to stay alone.

 However, they are often killed unnecessarily by people who have mistaken them for the prairie rattlesnake (Crotalus viridis).

-This is because their geographical range overlaps substantially, and they have similar markings on their scales.
+This is because their geographical range overlaps, and they have similar markings on their scales.
 Gopher snakes imitate rattlesnakes by flattening out their heads, hissing loudly, and vibrating their tails.

-Rattlesnakes are not very big.
-Typically, they grow between 2 feet and 5 feet long and stay within this limit well into adulthood.
+Rattlesnakes grow to 2-5 feet long and stay within this limit well into adulthood.
 Most specimens average between 3 and 4 feet in length.

 Gopher snakes, on the other hand, can grow much longer.
-They typically grow to 5 or 6 feet as adults, with some specimens reaching 7 or 8 feet.
+They typically grow to 5-6 feet as adults, with some specimens reaching 7-8 feet.

-Both snakes are heavy-bodied, though gopher snakes tend to be more slender than rattlesnakes.
+Both snakes are heavy-bodied, although gopher snakes tend to be slightly slender than rattlesnakes.

-By contrast, gopher snakes have no venom glands, and so their heads are much narrower and oval-shaped.
+By contrast, gopher snakes have no venom glands because they’re a constrictor snake, and so their heads are much narrower and oval-shaped.
 There is little difference in width between their heads and necks.